TrebleScripts/Treble-Portfolio/README.md

 Professional Roblox scripting portfolio
 *By Treble (@losttreble#8848)*

-Hey, I’m Treble — a 22-year-old full-stack Roblox scripter with 2+ years of experience building production-ready, studio-grade systems from the ground up.
-I’ve spent hundreds of hours mastering both client-side and server-side development, with a focus on creating gameplay and backend frameworks that scale effortlessly.
+I’m Treble — a full-stack Roblox scripter specializing in building studio-grade, production-ready systems from scratch.
+With over 2 years of professional experience and hundreds of hours spent refining my craft, I deliver secure, scalable, and polished gameplay systems that keep players engaged and games growing.

-I specialize in developing complete, modular systems that combine polished UI/UX with secure, server-authoritative logic, including:

-🧬 Dynamic trait and stat progression frameworks

-🤖 Advanced AI with patrols, behavior modes, and squad logic

-🛒 Monetization systems with gamepass shops, dev products, and promo codes

-⚔️ Frame-based combat with synced animations, abilities, and cooldowns

-🔫 Genre-spanning gameplay such as FPS weapon systems with bloom & recoil

-📦 Fully modular inventory, drop, and economy systems

-I follow best practices used by top studios, ensuring my code is readable, maintainable, and designed for long-term content expansion.
-While I don’t create animations or VFX myself, my systems are built to integrate seamlessly with them for polished final results.
+From frame-perfect combat frameworks to advanced AI, monetization systems, and modular backends, my code is built to handle long-term content expansion without breaking under pressure.
+I work on both client and server with equal fluency, ensuring smooth gameplay, airtight security, and clean, maintainable code.

+If you need someone who can take a feature from idea to launch, integrate seamlessly with your team, and deliver results that scale, that’s exactly what I do.

 Most recently, I’ve delivered Clone Battles and a range of advanced AI, progression, and monetization systems that demonstrate both technical depth and player-focused design.